Trends and climate

 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?

 There have been no major economic developments over the past 12 months which may be said to have adversely affected the M&A market in Malta.
 To the contrary, the economic outlook for the country is positive.
 A mid-2017 snap election and political issues surrounding and following such election appear to have had little effect on the M&A market.
-That said, a close eye is being kept on EU-level discussions regarding the harmonisation of corporate tax, particularly in light of the resulting pressures on the Maltese full imputation system envisaging significant refunds to non-resident shareholders of Maltese companies.
+From a tax perspective, on 11 December 2018 Malta transposed the provisions of the EU Anti-tax Avoidance Directive (2016/1164/EC), on tax avoidance practices that directly affect the function of the internal market into Maltese income tax legislation.
+During the course of 2019 it will be interesting to see the impact, if any, that these rules will have on M&A activity in Malta, particularly from an international perspective.

 Are any sectors experiencing significant M&A activity?

-The telecoms, IT, gaming and gambling and pharmaceutical industries have experienced significant M&A activity over the course of 2017.
+The telecoms, IT, gaming and gambling, retail and pharmaceutical industries have experienced significant M&A activity over the course of 2018.

 Are there any proposals for legal reform in your jurisdiction?